apache/nuttx/README.txt

   The Ubuntu version support by Microsoft is a command-line only version.
   There is no support for Linux graphics utilities.

-  This limititation is not a limitation of Ubuntu, however, only in what Microsoft is willing to support.
+  This limitation is not a limitation of Ubuntu, however, only in what Microsoft is willing to support.
 If you install a X-Server, then you can also use basic graphics utilities.
 See for example: